 An there they are, T, D and U according to the labels in the schematic symbols for the shift register ICs.
 You can see that there are three NPN transistors (Q1, Q2 and Q3) functioning as emitter followers.
 Q1 and Q2 seem to buffer the U and the T signal coming from the control unit before they are distributed to both shift registers.
 Q3 buffers the D signal coming out of the second shift register.
 So I would propose to tap into the signal lines right at the emitters of these three transistors in order to capture a strong and stable signal whilst interfering as little as possible with the organ electronics.
 Thanks to robert.weathergreen.com we even have a map at hand to locate the transistors on the organ’s main PCB.

 Now we just solder wires to the emitters of the buffer transistors plus a wire for ground connection.
-You will probably find a suitable place to tap into the GND net yourself, you probably can steal some +12V as well to power your microcontroller through a 5V fixed voltage regulator.
-For example, there are +12V at the collector of Q3, and GND on the other (not Q3 emitter) side of R4.
+You probably can steal some +12V as well to power your microcontroller through a 5V fixed voltage regulator.
+For example, there are +12V at the collector of Q3.
 I used an external power supply though, because I already installed a supply for my tube overdrive modification.
+Don’t power the microcontroller board with the +12V from the main PCB if there should be strange noises.

 Question: How do we feed the signals into the microcontroller?
 If you look at the signals on an oscilloscope you realize that they are not very TTL compatible, in fact the logical HIs are approx. +12V.
 So we need to convert them to TTL.
 Therefore we employ the (HEF)4049 or 74HC4049 IC.
 (NOT the 74HCT4049, because it has TTL input) The 4049 is a hex CMOS inverter with the nice property that the input voltage can be higher than it’s supply voltage.
 That makes it suitable for high to low logic level conversion.
 Consequently the signal is logically inverted, but that is not a serious problem as the microcontroller can invert it back in software.